rossmclane/liri-node-app/README.md

 ![First Image](/assets/img/liri-7.png)

 * Technologies
-  * Node
+  * Node - to run backedn JS
-  * Moment
+  * Moment - to format dates
-  * node-spoitfy-api
+  * Axios - to make api requests
-  * dotenv
+  * node-spoitfy-api - to make spotify api requests

-Functioning Application Screenshot
+  * dotenv - to hide api-keys

-State your role in the app development
+The only developer on this project was me.